hmelder/AnkiTUM-Runtime/README.md

 A deck yaml file can have the following attributes:

-title (Required) - The title of the deck (only letters, numbers, spaces and underscores allowed) authors (Optional) - The authors of the deck (a list of strings or a string, only letters and spaces allowed) cards (Required) - One or more cards contained in the deck
+id (Required) - The id of the deck (integer).
+Should not be changed after initial creation title (Required) - The title of the deck (only letters, numbers, spaces and underscores allowed) authors (Optional) - The authors of the deck (a list of strings or a string, only letters and spaces allowed) cards (Required) - One or more cards contained in the deck